actionhero/www.actionherojs.com/tutorials/web-server.md

         // You can also set connection.rawConnection.responseHttpCode to specify a code per request.
         returnErrorCodes: true,
         // should this node server attempt to gzip responses if the client can accept them?
-        // this will slow down the performance of actionhero, and if you need this funcionality, it is recommended that you do this upstream with nginx or your load balancer
+        // this will slow down the performance of Actionhero, and if you need this funcionality, it is recommended that you do this upstream with nginx or your load balancer
         compress: false,
         // options to pass to the query parser
         // learn more about the options @ https://github.com/hapijs/qs